zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/4/_index.md

 1. Review the changes in the web interface.
 Click **Approve** when all tests pass.
 1. Watch the change progress through the Build and Acceptance stages.

 After Acceptance succeeds, don't press the **Deliver** button.
-We'll queue up additional changes and deliver them as a single unit.
+We'll queue up additional changes and deliver them to Union as a single unit.

 ### Verify the deployment to the Acceptance stage

 Let's verify that the `awesome_customers` cookbook successfully deployed to your Acceptance stage.
 To do that, you'll need the IP address of your server.

-If you're using the SSH driver, you already have it.
-If you're using the AWS driver, you can get its IP address from its node attributes.
+You can get its IP address from its node attributes.

-If you're using the AWS driver, move to the <code class="file-path">~/Development/delivery-cluster/.chef</code> directory.
+Move to the <code class="file-path">~/Development/delivery-cluster/.chef</code> directory.

 ```bash
 # ~/Development/deliver-customers-rhel